facelessuser/coloraide/docs/src/markdown/manipulation.md

-Because a `NaN` may cause surprising results, it can be useful to check if a hue (or any channel) is `NaN` before applying certain operations where `NaN` may be undesirable, especially if the color potentially came from an unknown source.To make checking for `NaN`s easy, the convenience function `is_nan` has been made available.
+Because a `NaN` may cause surprising results, it can be useful to check if a hue (or any channel) is `NaN` before applying certain operations where `NaN` may be undesirable, especially if the color potentially came from an unknown source.
+To make checking for `NaN`s easy, the convenience function `is_nan` has been made available.
 You can simply give `is_nan` the property you wish to check, and it will return either return `#!py3 True` or `#!py3 False`.

 ```playground